‘Archer’ Season 8: Characters To Have Exciting Role Changes In Dreamland Plot

 The wait for the Archer Season 8 release date is almost over.
-In two weeks, fans will once again see their favorite animated spy Sterling Archer doing what he does best, saving the world while having the time of his at the same time.
+In two weeks, fans will once again see their favorite animated spy Sterling Archer doing what he does best, saving the world while having the time of his life at the same time.
 But for those who might not have paid enough attention until now, fans better prepare themselves for tons of surprises in what promises to be a drastically different Archer Season 8.

 How different can Archer Season 8 be?
 Well, let’s just say that Sterling Archer will no longer be a high-flying international spy but a private investigator.
 If fans found that shocking, they better prepare to be shocked some more.
 According to spoilers for the upcoming season, Pam could become a man, Lana will be a club singer and it is all set in the 1940s.